How To Perform Bodyweight Exercises With Correct Form

 Get the most out of your workout with good form

-When you are spot on with your technique, you can maximise your training and get the most benefits from each exercise you do.
+When you are on point with your technique, you can maximise your training and get the most benefit from each exercise you do.

 Remember to give it your absolute all!
-You are only cheating YOURSELF if you don’t put in the work, so focus on squeezing those muscles a little tighter and use rest breaks to your advantage — the results will follow!
+You are only cheating yourself if you don’t put in the work, so focus on your form and use rest days to give your body time to recover — your results will follow!